Skip to main content

 Bei (背): means "to recite" or "to repeat"

 The problem isn't in rote memorization but overreliance on it.
 Rote memorization helps, like I had to memorize the Pinyin table before I could understand how to read Pinyin.
 Pinyin isn't read at face value.
-However, the problem with the Chinese education system in Chinese Filipino schools, for some time, was that the focus was too much memorization.
+However, the problem with the Chinese education system in Chinese Filipino schools, for some time, was that the focus was too much on memorization.
 Grade 1 already?
 You're already memorizing this and that.
 The difficulty jump can be ridiculous.
 Grade 1 can be easy-peasy.
 Grade 2 becomes way more difficult.
 Of course, the Chinese language teacher, and not even the Chinese principal, has any control over the lesson!

 As I looked at this sample sheet, this reminded me of the bon toi we had to memorize back then.
 However, this was far better than what was memorized back then.
 Some people argued against Pinyin because it would "sound different".
 I threw the challenge of trying to register a Chinese business and spelling it out in Zhuyin.
-Of course, a non-Chinese speaking country will not honor it!
+Of course, a non-Chinese-speaking country will not honor it!
 Just imagine if businesses like Gong Cha, Yang Hero, Chatime, and other Chinese-style businesses registered some of their names in Zhuyin.
 The businessmen would be crazy to demand City Hall to, "Well, you can't learn Chinese!
 You have to learn Chinese!" to them.
 The City Hall will just pop their eyes out.
 It would be better if they spelled it out in Pinyin and get misread than never read.
 Of course, learning how to read in different languages is beneficial.
-Funny enough, some people who memorized Zhuyin to death, have been misreading the Pinyin several times!
+Funny enough, some people who memorized Zhuyin to death have been misreading the Pinyin several times!

 Take a look at the "bon toi" above the previous paragraph.
 Back then, one would only memorize without understanding the context.
 Chinese teachers employed the methods of scolding, spanking with a ruler, and sarcasm.
 However, these become ineffective because the lesson isn't understood.
 Back then, we memorized without even knowing what it meant.
-It was practically forcing fishes to climb trees, pigs to fly, and monkeys to breathe underwater!
+It was practically forcing fish to climb trees, pigs to fly, and monkeys to breathe underwater!
 It would be different if people rotely memorized and then understood what they rotely memorized.
 It's always alternating between rote memorization and meaningful learning.
-You can memorize without understanding but not understand without memorizing!
+You can memorize without understanding, but not understand without memorizing!
 Even worse, there was also multitasking because people had to learn Hokkien before learning Mandarin is another extra hurdle!

 Some can even graduate in Chinese and forget how to speak Mandarin.
 Back then, we're told we'd have a hard time landing jobs if we didn't study Chinese.
 However, this is the Philippines and not China or Taiwan.
 Some Filipinos who'd be working menial jobs in Taiwan and China would learn Mandarin better than those who entered the Chinese schools.
 You couldn't truly remember what you never understood.
-In fact, memorizing to the "point of death" has only killed memory of the facts!
+In fact, memorizing to the "point of death" has only killed the memory of the facts!

 As I look back, this is a lesson that needs to be applied in teaching Mandarin.
-I may be Chinese by blood but I really view some things ethnic Chinese adhere to, as downright stupid.
-Sure, filial piety is needed but authoritarian parenting isn't.
+I may be Chinese by blood, but I really view some things that ethnic Chinese adhere to as downright stupid.
+Sure, filial piety is needed, but authoritarian parenting isn't.
 As I read Battle Hymn of the Tiger Mother--Atty.
 Amy Lynn Chua (apparently, she may have never changed her surname) wrote about her two daughters.
 Atty.
 Chua had to look at how becoming too harsh caused the younger daughter to eventually rebel.
 It was only when Atty.
 Chua found the right balance, and the fighting stopped.
 Just because one is ethnically Chinese doesn't mean one should do things "that way" in the name of their ethnicity.

 Popular posts from this blog